Last updated: May 9, 2026

 Aversion vs quincunx vs inconjunct

 There is one wrinkle worth knowing.
 A degree-based 150° quincunx and a sign-based aversion usually coincide (the 6th and 8th sign-distance ranges contain most 150° configurations), but not always.
 A planet at the start of one sign and another at the end of a sign five away can be 150° apart by degree while being in a 5th sign-distance trine by sign.
-In that case the Hellenistic frame counts it as a trine (witnessing) and ignores the degree count entirely.
-The calculator does the same.
+In that case this calculator reports the whole-sign relationship and leaves degree-based minor aspects to other methods.

-Antiochus and Rhetorius both note a configuration the ancients called “freedom” (Greek: eleutheria): a planet that sits averse to both Mars and Saturn at the same time.
+The freedom flag is simple: a traditional planet sits averse to both Mars and Saturn at the same time.

 Aversion in chart interpretation: a practical workflow